 Troubleshooting & Fixing Ground Loop Noise

-In order to eliminate the dreaded ground loop hum from our speaker(s), we must break the loop.
+To eliminate the dreaded ground loop hum from our speaker(s), we must break the loop.
 This can be done in several ways.

 The easiest method of eliminating ground loop hum is to connect all the audio equipment to a single AC outlet.